studioxy/hdbscan/README.md

 # GeoCluster: Geocoding and Geographical Data Clustering Application

 GeoCluster is a Python application built using the Streamlit library that enables geocoding of cities and clustering of geographical points using the HDBSCAN algorithm.
-The application is useful for analyzing and visualizing geographical data, allowing users to identify clusters of cities on a map.
+The application is useful for analyzing and visualizing geographical data, allowing users to identify clusters of locations on a map.

 ## Features